OBSLabs/etl/README.md

 ## How it works

 Workflow is a sequential set of neccessary & sufficient operations to load the data into the end target.
 Workflow is stateless and state is passed from one step/workflow to another.
 The root workflow defines the initial state.
 Workflow is a stand alone component that has a single entry point (inital state), set of operations to accomplish the end goal. set of operations could be grouped into 3 parts.

 Part | Responsibility | Typical actions
 :---|:---|:---
-Extract | Extracts data from the source system, normalizes and combines it together. | SQL select, read file, HTTP GET request, S3 read, redis read, group array by ID, map hash into object.
+Extract | Extracts data from the source system, normalizes it, and combines it. | SQL select, read file, HTTP GET request, S3 read, redis read, group array by ID, map hash into object.
-Transform | Transforms extracted data according end target format. | map, reduce, transform Load | Load data to into the end target system. | SQL insert/update/delete, write file, HTTP POST request, S3 write, redis write
+Transform | Transforms extracted data according end target format. | map, reduce, transform Load | Load data into the target system. | SQL insert/update/delete, write file, HTTP POST request, S3 write, redis write

 None of the parts know about each other and the workflow is something that conduct communication between them.
 Each part consists of one or several steps which are mutually independend and data fall from one step into another.

 ## Composing steps to make workflow
-Step is a atomic part of a workflow.
-There could be any number of steps in workflow.
-Each step is a stateless ruby block that receive a state object as a single argument and returns a new version of the state.
+A step is an atomic part of a workflow.
+There can be any number of steps in a workflow.
+Each step is a stateless ruby block that receives a state object as a single argument and returns a new version of the state.
-Workflow could be evaluated by sequentially evaluating each of its steps:
+A workflow is evaluated by sequentially evaluating each of its steps:
-* take the initial value
+* Take the initial value
-* eval first step with initial value as a state.
+* Run the first step with initial value as its state.
-* eval second step with a value that first step returned
+* Run the second step with the value that the first step returned as its state.
 * ...
-* the result of the last step is a result of Workflow evaluation.
+* The result of the last step is the result of the Workflow.

 ```ruby
 step :a do |s|